 For students who are applying for a Paris RA position for the 2016-2017 academic year you must go through our selection process in the fall.

 Please note we only hire full academic year RAs in Paris.
 RAs must have French language fluency and some experience traveling in Paris.

 For students who are in Global Liberal Studies and will be abroad for the entirety of the 2016-2017 academic year but wish to be considered for a 2017-2018 RA position you may go through our selection process in the spring.
 Please select the "GLS" section when prompted.

 February 10, 2015: Deadline to apply

 Applications for Summer 2016 positions will go live in March 21, 2016.

 So, you are considering the possibility of becoming a Graduate Resident Assistant (RA) or Residential Life Assistant (RLA)?

 Graduate Resident Assistant positions are very limited.
 We have these positions in our Residential Colleges and graduate housing.
+Applicants for Graduate Resident Assistant positions must go through our selection process in spring semester.
 RLA positions are very limited as well.
-We have RLA positions which work in the Residential Life & Housing Services Central Office and work directly with senior members of the department in specific content areas.
+We have RLA positions that work in the Residential Life & Housing Services Central Office and work directly with senior members of the department in specific content areas.
 We also offer RLA positions which work in hall with a Building Leadership Team and help to oversee the operation of the residence hall.